Install Lokka

 >Save

-- Open the Command Palette again and type
+- Open the Command Palette again (

 and selectMCP: List Servers